 Learners with disabilities

 The National Benchmark Tests Project makes provision for writers with disabilities.
-Writers who require examination accommodations on account of a disability can contact the NBT call centre (021-6503523) or download the Accommodation request form to be submitted three weeks prior to the selected test date.
+Writers who require examination accommodations on account of a disability can contact the NBT helpdesk (021-6503523) or download the Accommodation request form to be submitted four weeks prior to the selected test date.

 We have successfully accommodated writers who are:

 - Blind (e.g. Braille)

 - Mobility/physically impaired